Our trip to Herstmonceux Castle in East Sussex was gifted to Well Travelled Munchkins. All words, photos and opinions are our own.

 Royal Greenwich Observatory

-The buildings are still in the grounds of the Herstmonceux Castle and are now a museum you can visit.
-Visit the observatory website for opening times and more information.
+The observatory domes are still in the grounds of the Herstmonceux Castle and now form part of The Observatory Science Centre.
+Visit the observatory website for opening times and more information to plan your visit.

 Herstmonceux Castle Gardens